 The one tool you may find useful for cutting intricate or complex profiles is a fine-bladed hack saw or jigsaw.
 I like to use a cordless jigsaw, as it is quick and easy to use,

-I have a Hikoki jigsaw which works well and is useful for this type of project amongst others, check out the prices on amazon of the Hikoki
+I have a Hikoki jigsaw that works well and is useful for this type of project amongst others.

 Do you need underlay for vinyl flooring?